Commercial Land Mortgage Finance: Purchase, Planning and Development

 The normal way:

-- Buy the land with bridging loan or getting a mortgage with a lower LTV.
+- Buy the land with a bridging loan or getting a mortgage with a lower LTV.

 - Plan your work.